Custom Data Structures

 crate provides useful utilities and data structures to organize and manipulate the contract's storage.
 However, contract authors should know that they can also create their own custom data structures.

-are required as well.
+Any custom type wanting to be compatible with ink! storage must implement the trait, so it can be SCALE and .
+Additionally, the traits and are required as well.
 But don't worry, usually these traits can just be derived:

-, which derives all necessary traits for you.
+Even better: there is a macro , which derives all necessary traits for you.
 If there is no need to implement any special behavior, the above code example can be simplified further as follows:

 Naturally, you can as well implement any required trait manually.
 Please directly refer to the relevant trait documentations for more information.